rannn505/public-file-browser-for-amazon-s3/README.md

 To add files to the public interface simply move files into the S3 Bucket indicated in the `PublicFilesBucket` output from the above SAM Deploy command.
 The bucket name should start with `public-file-browser-files-` followed by a random string.

-Note that this solution has [Amazon S3 Versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) enabled for all data, which could result in deleted data being retained and incurring costs.
-See the Security section below for details.

 ## Frequently Asked Questions

 ### How much does this solution cost to operate?